myelin/myelin-matrix-display/README.md

 ------------

-The [Myelin Matrix Display](http://www.myelin.co.nz/matrix-display/) is a 25x12 LED matrix, built for Camp Want It! at Burning Man 2012 (9:15 and Esplanade).
+The [Myelin Matrix Display](http://www.myelin.co.nz/matrix-display/) is a 25x12 LED matrix, that I built as my project for Burning Man 2012.
+I installed it at my camp, Want It!
+(9:15 and Esplanade).
 It consists of 300 WS2801-controlled 5050 LEDs, mounted on a roughly 6' x 3' board.

 It supports the UDP protocol used by Disorient's Art Car Wash code, allowing a Processing app, or any of the targets in the c_client